 On the domain overview page, there should be a section labeled “Top Organic Keywords.”
 It displays the current top five keywords that your blog already ranks for.

-The numbers under the “Pos.” column shows the current position of your site for those keywords.
-In the screenshot below, it’s revealed that SEMrush currently ranks at position five for the keyword “Yandex.”
+The numbers under the “Pos.” column show the current position of your site for those keywords.
+In the screenshot below, it’s revealed that Semrush currently ranks at position five for the keyword “Yandex.”

 From there, click ‘View full report’ for the complete list of your organic keyword rankings.
 Feel free to play around with the filter options to find keywords that match your preferences.

-Aside from the keyword rank checker, SEMrush has tons of features under the hood that for SEO and digital marketing.
+Aside from the keyword rank checker, Semrush has tons of features under the hood for SEO and digital marketing.